-How Far in Advance Should I Apply for My Passport?
+How Far in Advance Should You Apply for Your Passport?

 You should apply for your passport as soon as you decide to travel abroad.
 It may take you a long time to assemble the required documents and get a passport application appointment.
 Applying early will save you money, too, because you will not have to pay for expedited processing.